-PREREQUISITE: English 4 IB.
+PREREQUISITE: IB Language A: Literature HL 1.

-Extends the skills developed in English 4-IB.
+Extends the skills developed in IB Language A: Literature HL 1.
 This course emphasizes independent literary criticism and independent literary commentary of known and unknown works.
 Students will read works from a variety of other cultures.
 The course promotes clear expressions of ideas in both oral and written discourse.
 It is taught on an A/B day and is paired with IB History of the Americas.
-The IB exam must be taken in order to receive IB credit.
+Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.

-English 5 Advanced Composition
+• English 5 Advanced Composition

-PREREQUISITE: English IV H with recommended grade of B.
+PREREQUISITE: English IV H with recommended with minimum average of 80.